Current Exhibits on Display

 Anheuser-Busch Building Constructed in 1886

-The main museum building is the historic Anheuser-Busch building constructed in 1886 as a distribution center.
-Collections include artifacts of local origin, the Courtenay Thomas Collection of rare world antiques, and the paintings of artist Louis Freund.
+The main museum building is the historic Anheuser-Busch building, constructed in 1886 as a distribution center.
+Collections include artifacts of local origin and the Courtenay Thomas Collection of rare world antiques.

 Parks & Son Law Office

 The Parks Law Office has several original items from the original 210 South Main St. location.
-The fire place, book case, desk, quilt and original family photos dating back to Civil War.
+The fireplace, bookcase, desk, original family photos,and a quilt that dates back to the Civil War.

-This one room school house is one of the 104 school houses in the Henry County area.
-This exbit featues orignal desks, chalk boards, and many other items from rurual schools.
+This one-room schoolhouse is one of the 104 school houses in the Henry County area.
+This exhibit features original desks, chalkboards, and many other items from rural schools.

 The adjacent Adair Annex allows you to stroll down the streets of a village in the late 1800’s.
-Composed of original facades and interiors reassembled from buildings which once stood in several communities around the county.
-This exhibit let’s you catch a glimpse of a much simpler life.
+The village is composed of original facades and interiors reassembled from buildings which once stood in several communities around the county.
+This exhibit lets you catch a glimpse of a much simpler life.

 Louis and Elsie Freund Art Pieces

 An art gallery is also present in the Adair Annex.
 The gallery contains a collection of the works of internationally recognized artists Louis and Elsie Freund.
 Louis was a WPA artist and a native of Clinton.
 The works of various local artists are also prominently displayed.
-In addition, the annex features various temporary exhibits throughout the year, along with a large collection of sculptures by Thomas Clark.
+In addition, it also has a large collection of sculptures by Thomas Clark.

 The Dorman House

-Built in 1852, the home of Jerubial and Udolpha Dorma.
-It was the first two story brick home in built Clinton.
-The home has bene restored with period furnishings.
-The Downstairs features a front parlor with portraits of the Dorman family.
+Built in 1852, it was the home of Jerubial and Udolpha Dorman.
+It was the first two-story brick home built in Clinton.
+The home has been restored with period furnishings.
+The downstairs features a front parlor with portraits of the Dorman family.
 Across the hallway is Judge Dorman’s office.
-The back of the home consists of a parlor / music room, and the dinning room.
-The upstairs consists of the master bedroom, children’s bedroom, and nursery.
+The back of the home consists of a parlor/music room, and the dining room.
+The upstairs consists of the Dormans’ master bedroom, their sons’ bedroom and their daughters’ bedrooms.